Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 The Dasharo Tools Suite can be started in various ways.
 Currently, there are two options:

-* bootable over network (iPXE),
+* bootable over a network (iPXE),
 * bootable USB stick image.

-The first one should be always preferred if possible, as it the easiest one to use.
+The first one should always be preferred if possible, as it is the easiest one to use.

-### Bootable over network
+### Bootable over a network

 This section describes how to boot DTS using iPXE.

 #### Requirements

-Below are the requirements that must be met to run DTS over network on the
+Below are the requirements that must be met to run DTS over a network on the
 platform:

 * Dasharo device with DTS functionality integrated,